exorad/exorad-wiki/doc/source/Usage.rst

     │   └── packages_write_pickup.F
     ├── input  # configuration and input files
     │   ├── data            # standard configuration file
-    │   ├── data.exo        # parameters for exorad
+    │   ├── data.exo        # global parameters for exorad, including spongelayer
-    │   ├── data.exprt      # parameters for radiative transfer in exorad
+    │   ├── data.exoprt     # parameters for radiative transfer in exorad
+    │   ├── data.exorad     # only used for newtonian cooling
+    │   ├── data.exofric    # parameters for friction
+    │   ├── ml_coeff_0.data # weights for the DeepSet mixing
+    │   ├── ml_coeff_0.meta #
+    │   ├── ml_coeff_1.data #
+    │   ├── ml_coeff_1.meta #
     │   ├── opac.yaml       # parameters for init of opacity and temperature
     │   └── ...
     ├── run     # contains all the files that are created during run └── build   # used to build the MITgcm binary
 ..
 Created with tree.nathanfriend.io

 Preprocessing
 ^^^^^^^^^^^^^